Grayson/Properties/README.markdown

 So, you may notice that each block receives a custom object (`FCSPropertyChangingInformation`).
 That's an absurdly long name.
 I decided that it would be better to encapsulate all of the information that is actually being received into one object to simplify the block syntax.
 Passing in a half dozen or so parameters to a block is an absurd pain.
 Apple decided to hide some of those details in an NSDictionary, but I don't think that dictionaries are a good abstraction in this case (seriously, there's a finite amount of information that we actually care about).
 The FCSPropertyChangingInformation object should provide all of the information that you actually care about.

-You may note that the FCSPropertyChangingInformation object *does not* have an entry for the receiver of the property changed notification (the object providing the block, not the backing FCSProperty).
-I'd have loved to have that encapsulated, but it would have required some additional hacking (macro?).
-You should be wary to follow the appropriate Block memory management practices to avoid accidentally creating a retain cycle to `self`.

 The FCSPropertyChangingInformation object exposes a property called `@newObject` (I use the "@" symbol for properties, can we make that a thing?) but the getter is called `-theNewValue`.
 This absolves the compiler requirement concerning method names starting with "new".
 I'd like a better name so I could avoid this hack, but I'm assuming we're all sufficiently modern to use the dot-notation syntax for properties and it won't be a problem.
 If you or your company still uses method calling syntax only, send me an email and I'll chew out whoever writes your coding guidelines.

 ## An additional thought on property syntax

-I nearly always side on the notion that the Objective-C 2.0 dot-notation syntax should **only** be used for properties that would otherwise represent simple getters (readonly implementations implemented as methods are fine so long as they don't do work that is expensive or could cause side effects).
+I nearly always side on the notion that the Objective-C 2.0 dot-notation syntax should **only** be used for properties that would otherwise represent simple accessors (readonly implementations implemented as methods are fine so long as they don't do work that is expensive or could cause side effects).
 This hack is a place where I make an exception.
 I'm not happy that I'm abusing the dot-notation syntax, but I find it much more pleasant than the alternative standard syntax.
 I'm willing to sublimate my otherwise strongly-held and hard-fought opinion when it benefits me in this way.

 ## License